Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Unfolding

 In FBU, the marginalisation approach provides a framework in which to perform the unfolding and the background estimations in multiple data regions simultaneously.
 Given the data distribution $\Data{}_i$ measured in $N_\mathrm{reg}$ independent channels, the likelihood can be extended to combine the channels using a product of likelihoods as:

 where the nuisance parameters are common to all analysed regions.
 The likelihood is sampled around its minimum using an extended Markov-chain Monte Carlo method~\cite{JMLR:v15:hoffman14a} in order to estimate the posterior probability of all the parameters of interest.
+The post-marginalisation uncertainty takes into account possible constraints and post-marginalisation correlations among individual nuisance parameters.

 \FloatBarrier